AgustinJ-Alvarez/movie-api-rest/README.md

 # movie-api-rest
-A movie website, consuming API REST
+A movie website.

+* Consuming an API REST.
+* Html, CSS & Javascript.
+* Designed for mobile.